GuardHei/PartySampleSp2021/README.md

 ### Submissions Folder

 Another speical folder is **Submissions** folder, where you put the work that you want to submit to the whole project (for example, the level you create).
 Name the level file in the form of "[Your Name] [Level Number]", eg. "William Level 1".
 Please do not put these level files under **Scenes** folder, because that may casue conflicts if other people are modifying the same level.
+You can put scripts in under **Scripts** folder, if you are confident that no one else will have a script of the same name.